FRex/topng/README.md

 * Tested on Windows 10 with Visual Studio 2017 and Pelles C
 * Tested on Fedora 29 with GCC

+If you already have ImageMagick, ffmpeg or any smilar command line tool that can handle image conversions from many formats to many others then this program might be of no use to you, except if you like the simpicity of invoking it or are looking for a small self-contained C program that does this conversion.

 Go to releases to download a Windows exe compiled with Pelles C with no `-O2`.

 **Warning**: when using Pelles C with `-O2` a certain operation in `stb_image`